jgbishop/sxs-settings/README.md

 Side-by-Side Settings currently supports the following plug-in specific
 settings:

-**display_using_rows**: This option specifies whether or not to arrange the side-by-side views vertically instead of horizontally.
-The default value for this option is false.

 **filter_platform**: When enabled, platform specific files that do not match your current platform are filtered out of the files shown in the file selection